 The format of the course is set in a way to follow the seasons – connecting us to nature and the seasons in your local area.
 The heart of the course is from Scotland, where we explore the trees and plants that are found here, but have become naturalised elsewhere – likely where you live as well.

 Each course is six weeks long with a break in between of about 1 or 2 weeks.
 Covered in your course fees is a material supply kit that we will send to you through the post.
 These materials can be used to create many of the recipes that are included in the course lessons at home.
 We estimate it will take you four hours to complete each week.
 On the weeks where there are live webinars, they will be held on a Saturday, and will be recorded for those unable to attend.

 You can sign up for each individual course or you can sign up for All Seasons and save £100.
-Our first course begins with Early Spring on the 22nd of January 2021.
+Our first course begins with Late Spring on the 20th of March 2021.

 All Seasons 15th May 2021 to 30th April 2022 Click here to join

 Save £100 when you purchase the All Seasons course over purchasing them individually.

 Enrollment cut off date for the Winter course is the 20th November 2020 so we can send out the material supply kit to you in time.
 There is some flexibility.